Georgy Blagonravov: Biography

 In June and July of 1918, Blagonravov was a member of the Revolutionary Military Council of the Eastern Front, where he participated in the fight against the Czechoslovak Corps and in the suppression of the Yaroslavl rebellion.
 Then, in November 1918, he worked in the Cheka in various positions and was heavily involved in the Red Terror.
 From 1921 to 1922, he was head of the transport department of the Cheka, and from February 1922 to October 1931 head of the transport department of the GPU and OGPU.
 He was a member of the board of the OGPU (26 October 1929 - 7 October 1931).

 From December to October 1931, Blagonravov worked as Deputy People's Commissar of Railways.
 On 7 October 1931, he became second Deputy People's Commissar of Railways of the USSR.
 On 21 September 1932 he was promoted to 1st Deputy People's Commissar of Railways of the USSR.

 At the 17th Congress of the All-Union Communist Party (b) in February 1934, Blagonravov was elected a candidate member of the Central Committee.

 On 3 August 1935, he became head of the Central Administration of Highways and Motor Transport under the Council of People's Commissars of the Soviet Union.
 On 27 March 1936, he took over the Main Directorate for the Construction of Highways of the NKVD and on July 5 of the same year, became Commissar of State Security of the 1st rank.

+Blagonravov’s cenotaph at Novodevichy Cemetery.

 On 25 May 1937, Blagonravov was arrested and on 2 December 1937 convicted of "participation in the anti-Soviet organizations in the NKVD."
 He was shot on June 16, 1938, together with a group of senior NKVD officers, and was buried at the Kommunarka shooting ground.